 The calligraphic image in Asian Art is a spontaneous single, continuous event that is however the end result of a many thousands of actions, (practice).
 The Asian artist emphasizes the freedom of spontaneity but this freedom lies in repeating an action.

-My repetitive action (applying thick paint thick paint in a repetitive action to build up the surface) emphasizes the rigid framework of contemporary society.
+My repetitive action, by applying thick paint thick paint in a repetitive manner to build up the surface, emphasizes the rigid framework of contemporary society.
 It also refers to the recursive instructions found in algorithms and L-systems.

 These dots are the patterns from a photograph I took of clover blossoms in a patch of grass in my yard.
 There are algorithms that imitate the randomness of these patterns that are used in computer applications.
 Here the patterns are of clover, but other patterns are of poison ivy, flower blossoms on a shrub, etc.